Reviewed by Dr. Barb DePree, MD

 Regular sex with penetration (with a partner or alone) helps to give the vagina what it needs to stay healthy and functional—blood flow to its tissues.

-If the dryness doesn't improve, or you are experiencing dryness all the time, talk to a gynecologist or menopause specialist you trust.
+If the dryness doesn't improve after using moisturizers and lubricants, or you are experiencing dryness all the time, talk to a gynecologist or menopause specialist you trust.
 Sometimes thinking it through and developing a plan with another person can really help.

 One extra note about your most critical sexual organ: your mind.
 When you're not actually in the mood for sex, or you are not aroused enough for sex, all the lubricants and moisturizers in the world won't make the experience pleasurable.
 Give yourself time, and ask for time from your partner to allow both your mind and your body to engage before sex.